-First and foremost, all dogs MUST be at least eight-weeks-old.
+First and foremost, all dogs MUST be at least eight weeks old.
 No tiny puppies get approval to fly.
 Ever shared a flight with a baby?
 They struggle to cope with the sudden pressure changes.
 Puppies undergo the same problems.
-Let your precious baby come of age FIRST.
+So let your precious baby come of age FIRST.
 Then you can consider a flight.

 The No-Fly Breeds

 You went through the proper preparations.
 You checked the boxes.
 And your airline informed you that flying with your dog won’t happen.
-Before you send an angry letter to the internet, take a moment to breathe.
+So before you send an angry letter to the internet, take a moment to breathe.
 Because there are breeds that NO airline allows to fly.